dsawardekar/portkey/README.md

 ### Navigate files at the speed of Vim.

-Portkey allows you move around files in your project quickly.
+Portkey allows you move to around files in your project quickly.
 It is a port of the `rails-projections` feature of [vim-rails][1] written in [Riml][2].
 It works especially well if your project is well organized with common patterns of moving between files.